The Top 8 Aging Accelerators

 • Do you get regular exercise?

-Much like obesity and often in hand with obesity, chronic inflammation can affect your telomere function and length, which in turn can lead to a host of issues that are markers for age acceleration.
-Often linked to obesity, as it’s typically caused by a poor diet low in important nutrients, chronic inflammation can lead to a host of issues that are typically only found in the elderly.
+Much like obesity and often in hand with obesity, chronic inflammation can affect your telomere function and length.
+This, in turn, can lead to a host of issues that are markers for age acceleration.
+Chronic inflammation, often tied to obesity and nutrient-poor diets, can trigger conditions commonly seen in older adults.

 • Issues with obesity